thaysom22/gitpod-full-template-dec2020/README.md

 * Layout on desktop viewport changed significantly: header made consistent with mobile and tablet viewports so that info icon remains at top right of viewport.
 Scoreboard is displayed on left of gameboard below 'click-to-play' component.
 * Info component on welcome modal changed to be togglable icon adjacent to header (consistent with header layout on main page for mobile/tablet viewports) instead of being separate below header
 * Welcome modal layout made consistent on all viewport sizes.
 Padding of modal increased on larfer viewports to maintain the vertical mobile layout.
+* Once a question is selected and a user makes an answer attempt, the question is removed from the board and cannot be selected again by either player (this avoids players copy each other's choices!)

 ## 2. Features